Mohammadreza-Tatlari/Document-Collection/Zabbix-7-notes/Zabbix-7-course.md

 ### 26 - JSON API Monitoring with the HTTP Agent Item ###
 we can do JSON API operation by Zabbix. for instance GET data from a website API and monitor it on zabbix server. it is also possible to do POST or PUT request on API too. <br>
-it also doesn't matter which host is request the API because it is the Server/Proxy which is request that API call. <br>
+it also doesn't matter which host is request the API because it is the Server/Proxy which requests that API call. <br>

 to add API based Item: <br>
 Template > Items > create Item > Type: HTTP Agent. (items can be filled based on request and json format).